 Center City East in Philadelphia in Philadelphia County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics and series.
-This historical marker is listed in these topic lists: Architecture • Arts, Letters, MusicCemeteries & Burial Sites • Churches & Religion • Landmarks.
-In addition, it is included in the National Historic Landmarks, and the Quakerism series lists.
-A significant historical year for this entry is 1801.
+This historical marker is listed in these topic lists: Churches & Religion • Colonial Era.
+In addition, it is included in National Historic Landmarks, and the Signers of the Declaration of Independence series lists.
+A significant historical year for this entry is 1695.

 Location.
-39° 57.133′ N, 75° 8.79′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
+39° 57.04′ N, 75° 8.619′ W. Marker is in Philadelphia, Pennsylvania, in Philadelphia County.
 It is in Center City East.
-Marker can be reached from Arch Street just east of North 4th Street, on the left when traveling west.
+Marker is at the intersection of 2nd Street and Church Street, on the right when traveling south on 2nd Street.
 Touch for map.
-Marker is at or near this postal address: 325 Arch St, Philadelphia PA 19106, United States of America.
+Marker is in this post office area: Philadelphia PA 19106, United States of America.
 Touch for directions.